 University Entrance Qualification (Hochschulzugangsberechtigung HZB)

-In order to be able to study in Germany, or to be exact, to study a Bachelor’s degree at a German university, students will need to have a recognized university entrance qualification, or in German, the “Hochschulzugangsberechtigung“.
+In order to study in Germany, or to be exact, to study a Bachelor’s degree at a German university, students will need to have a recognized university entrance qualification, or in German, the “Hochschulzugangsberechtigung”.
 SPM or IGCSE alone is not sufficient to meet the university entrance qualification.
-Malaysian students will have to complete their pre-university program if they wish to study in Germany.
+Malaysian students will have to complete their pre-university program as an entry requirement for university application.

 - Sijil Tinggi Persekolahan Malaysia (STPM) with Sijil Pelajaran Malaysia (SPM)